Share:

 Key Takeaways

-- An AI agent is an autonomous system that can perceive, reason, act, learn, and iterate — far beyond what a traditional chatbot can do.
+- AI agents are autonomous systems that perceive, reason, act, learn, and iterate — far beyond what a traditional chatbot can do.

 - The ReAct pattern (Reasoning + Acting) is the most beginner-friendly and production-proven architecture to start with in 2026.

-- A robust orchestration layer with error handling, guardrails, monitoring, and retry logic is non-negotiable for production.
+- A production-grade orchestration layer with error handling, guardrails, retry logic, and monitoring is non-negotiable for deployment.

 Introduction: Why AI Agents Are the Most In-Demand Skill in 2026